loxilb-io/loxilbdocs/docs/service-sharding.md

 |             | 192.168.80.251/32 |
 ```

-We can also double confirm that these VIPS are at a time associated with only one loxilb pod.
+We can also double confirm that these VIPs are associated with only one loxilb pod at a time.

 ### Test